mager/slack-genius/README.md

 _A Slackbot that searches genius.com_

-In this tutorial, I'll show you how to make a Slackbot that receives input through a [slash command](https://api.slack.com/slash-commands) and sends a request to an API.
+This Slackbot that receives input through a [slash command](https://api.slack.com/slash-commands) and sends a request to an API.

 ## Installation